YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time Error: This indicates that a WRITE command attempted to access a mailbox that was opened read-only.

-Action: Verify that the routine is using the right mailbox and that the mailbox was opened with the appropriate deviceparameter.
+Action: Verify that the routine is using the right mailbox and that the mailbox was opened with the appropriate device parameter.

 --------------------
 MBXWRTONLY